ucsb-cs48-w19/6pm-ucsb-rooms/README.md

 ## **Running Locally**

-For developers, after cloning the repo and installing dependancies, run command "**python3 ./app.py**" to start the project locally.
+For developers, after cloning the repo and installing dependancies, run command "**python3 app.py**" to start the project locally.

+## **Deploying to a new Heroku app**
+1. Install heroku CLI
+2. Login
+3. Set up a heroku remote by running the command: heroku git:remote -a "name of app"
+4. do a git add,commit,push to the heroku app.
+For the push command use: git push heroku "your current branch":master
+5. configure the heroku app to a heroku database by running this command: heroku addons:create heroku-postgresql:hobby-dev
+6. migrate the database over to heroku using the shell script.
+Run the command ./migrateDatabase.sh
+7. run the app on heroku and enjoy: do this by going to the app on Heroku and hitting deploy